LMa Lodge: The cosiest kasbah in Skoura’s palmgrove in 2025 ?

 Vanessa: First, the salads.
 ‘LMa salad’ with goat cheese that is sourced locally in the palm grove.
 Other salads include figs and pomegranates from our own garden – depending on the season.
 ‘Carrot and chicken tagine in orange juice’, ‘Chicken tagine with almond and figs’, Hamid’s ‘Kefta with rosemary’.

-ST: That’s a welcomed change, as visitors on a tour around Morocco often complain that they always eat the same tagines.
+ST: That’s a welcomed change, as visitors on a private tour of Morocco often complain that they always eat the same tagines.
 It’s a pitty knowing that Morocco boasts dozens and dozens of tagine recipes and carries one of the finest cuisines in the world.

 Vanessa: Of course.
 Besides, if we have guests that stay 4-5 days, we will also offer them a couscous, which is one of the staples of Moroccan cuisine, you have no excuse visiting Morocco and not try it.
 Lait- citron for desert, also our ice creams are homemade.
 We have a whole bunch of homemade jams also at breakfast.